veandco/go-sdl2/README.md

 On __Arch Linux__, type:
 `pacman -S sdl2{,_mixer,_image,_ttf}`

-For Max OS X, download the development library dmg files from libsdl.org and drag each framework into /Library/Frameworks
+For Mac OS X, download the development library dmg files from libsdl.org and drag each framework into /Library/Frameworks

 Installation
 ============